Photochemistry of Organic Aerosols

 Chemical processes that convert volatile organic compounds (VOC) into secondary organic aerosols (SOA) are generally quite fast.
 For example, terpenes rarely last longer than an hour after they are released by vegetation on a hot sunny day.
 Once the condensable products of VOC oxidation partition into aerosols, the chemistry slows down considerably.
 However, it is incorrect to view SOA as a static collection of organic molecules which undergoes no chemistry after the initial particle condensation.
 A number of interesting “aging” processes leading to changes in the chemical composition and physical properties of aerosols occur on time scales ranging from minutes to days.
 Our group investigates mechanisms of chemical and photochemical aging in secondary organic aerosols using a combination of spectroscopic and mass spectrometric techniques.

 Direct photochemical aging refers to processes initiated by absorption of solar radiation within the particle.
-This aging mechanism can be effective only if the following conditions are satisfied: (1) the organic aerosol material must have significant absorption in the tropospheric actinic window (that is, the wavelength must be > 300 nm); (2) the yields for condensed-phase photochemical reactions, such as photodissociation, must be large compared to that for fluorescence, vibrational relaxation, geminate recombination, and various other non-reactive processes.
-We have found that terpene SOA formed from the ozone-initiated oxidation of terpenes do indeed absorb light at atmospherically relevant wavelengths, leading to rich photochemistry within the particles such as direct photodissociation of carbonyl [57, 60] and peroxide functional groups.
-We are currently working on the quantification of photolysis quantum yields of typical carbonyls and peroxides embedded into an organic matrix.
-These yields must be known accurately to model the lifetimes of organic aerosol constituents with respect to solar photolysis.
+This aging mechanism can be effective only if the following conditions are satisfied: (1) the organic aerosol material must have significant absorption in the tropospheric actinic window; (2) the yields for condensed-phase photochemical reactions, such as photodissociation, must be large compared to that for fluorescence, vibrational relaxation, geminate recombination, and various other non-reactive processes.
+We have found that SOA formed by ozonolysis and photooxidation of VOCs do indeed absorb light at atmospherically relevant wavelengths , leading to rich photochemistry within the particles such as direct photodissociation of peroxide and carbonyl [57, 60] functional groups.

 As opposed to SOA, which appear in the atmosphere as a result of VOC chemistry, primary organic aerosols (POA) are released directly into the atmosphere by their sources.
 POA include sea-salt aerosol particles generated by wave-breaking, soot particles produced by internal combustion engines, smoke particles produced by biomass burning, dust particles produced by re-suspension, and smelly particles emitted in the atmosphere by the cooking industry.
 Such particles are often decorated by an outer layer of fairly hydrophobic organic material such as phospholipids, fatty acids, and aromatics.
 This layer is slowly oxidized by OH, ozone, and nitrogen oxides in a process known as "chemical aging".
 We are interested in understanding the role of direct photochemical processes in processing fresh and aged POA particles.
 We have previously studied photodegradation of partially oxidized unsaturated fatty acids and self-assembled monolayers (SAM) [43,46] as a model of photochemical aging occurring in POA particles.
 We discovered that reactions taking place during the oxidation of unsaturated films and SAM transform them into a photochemically active state capable of photolysis in the lower atmosphere.
 We think that photochemistry occurring in the oxidized aerosol contributes significantly to their aging.
 Our current efforts in this area focus on investigation of surface-specific photochemistry in SAM containing carbonyl and peroxide functional groups.